MozillaFoundation/mozfest-plaza/content/help/en.md

 ### Schedule

 You can check out the [full schedule here](https://schedule.mozillafestival.org/plaza) - spots are available on a first-come, first-served basis.
 If a session is full or you’ve got some time between sessions, swing by The Hub Session Space to explore fascinating projects and discussions.
 Be sure to check out the beautifully curated Art and Installations throughout the venue, or stumble upon one of the casual Social Movements happening around the schedule.
 There’s always something exciting going on!

+Sessions on 20 & 21 November will run in parallel in various rooms for an hour to an hour-and-a-half, with a short break in between - we expect to have between 4-6 sessions running in parallel across the space.
+We will close with our evening party from 6pm-8pm on 21 November.

 Looking for a spot to connect with others, get some work done, or simply relax between sessions?
 We’ve got plenty of cozy corners where you can meet fellow attendees, grab a quick coffee, and explore.
 These spaces are designed with you in mind—perfect for recharging, unwinding, and striking up conversations.